WFRT/verif/README.rst

 If ``pip`` is not available, then download the source code of the latest version: https://github.com/WFRT/verif/releases/.
 Unzip the file and navigate into the extracted folder.
-``verif`` requires python as well as the python packages numpy, scipy, and matplotlib.
+Verif requires python as well as the python packages numpy, scipy, and matplotlib.
 The python package basemap is optional, but provide a background map when verification scores are plotted on a map.
 NetCDF4/HDF5 is not required, but will make reading of NetCDF files faster.
 If this package is not found, the NetCDF capabilities from scipy will be used instead.